Don Budge: Amateur career

-Budge reached the semi finals of the West Canada championships in July, where he lost in five sets to Henry Prusoff.
-"The Oakland youngster carried brawny Hank Prusoff of Seattle to five sets, surprising most of the onlookers, including the tournament favorite from Puget Sound.
-The scores were 6-2, 3-6, 6-3, 2-6, 6-2, with Budge playing a calm and collected game all the way and letting the hardhitting Prusoff make the errors.
+Budge reached the semi-finals of the West Canada championships in July, where he lost in five sets to Henry Prusoff.
+"The Oakland youngster carried brawny Hank Prusoff of Seattle to five sets, surprising most of the onlookers, including the tournament favorite from Puget Sound...Budge playing a calm and collected game all the way and letting the hardhitting Prusoff make the errors.
 The chop stroke of the Seattle man worked to perfection, particularly In the last set, and he always seemed to have something in reserve."